-Robert J. Alpern, M.D.

-Ensign Professor of Medicine, Professor of Internal Medicine, and Dean of Yale School of Medicine, New Haven,
+ROBERT J. ALPERN, M.D.
+Director since 2008 Age 64 Ensign Professor of Medicine, Professor of Internal Medicine, and Dean of Yale School of Medicine, New Haven, Connecticut

-Connecticut

 Dr. Alpern has served as the Ensign Professor of Medicine, Professor of Internal Medicine, and Dean of Yale School of Medicine since June 2004.
 From July 1998 to June 2004, Dr. Alpern was the Dean of The University of Texas Southwestern Medical Center.
 Dr. Alpern also serves as a Director of AbbVie Inc. and as a Director on the Board of Yale-New Haven Hospital.